-The Financial Statements as at 31 December 2022 have been prepared on the assumption that the Society remains in run-off.
-The Financial Statements are therefore comparable with the prior year.
+The financial statements as at 31 December 2023 have been prepared on the assumption that the Society remains in run-off.
+The financial statements are therefore comparable with the prior year.

-The Society prepares its Annual Report and Financial Statements on a UK Generally Accepted Accounting Principles ("GAAP") statutory basis in accordance with FRS 102 and FRS 103.
-These were approved by the Board on 05 April 2023 but, for the purposes of this document, financial performance is presented on a Solvency II basis, the changes for which are detailed and explained within this report.
+The Society prepares its Annual Report and financial statements on a UK Generally Accepted Accounting Principles ("UK GAAP") statutory basis in accordance with FRS 102 and FRS 103.
+These were approved by the Board on 5 April 2024.
+For the purposes of this document, financial performance is presented on a Solvency II basis, the changes for which are detailed and explained within this report.